The Food and Faith Network

 For 36 years the framework of liberation theology has inspired the Quixote Center to work on issues of economic inequality to challenge the systemic causes of poverty.

 The Food and Faith Network is a newly-founded Quixote Center program that inspires grassroots (crabgrass!) action for social justice within the church.
-We partner with people and groups who believe with us that the struggle to be like Jesus in building a world more justly loving is worth the gift of our lives.
-We empower ordinary people to act as the hands and feet of Christ in the world, believing that all of us are called to the slow, patient work of building a better world within our local communities.
+We believe that the struggle to be like Jesus in building a world more justly loving is worth the gift of our lives.
+We partner with people with or without faith who believe that we are called to the slow, patient work of building a better world within our local communities.

 Our food system is like a manufacturing plant for sick people.
 And it isn’t doing much better for the environment, either.
 That’s why here in our nation’s capitol, in partnership with Greater Washington Interfaith Power and Light, we’ve formed a grassroots group to connect churches with farmers to provide low-income folks with near-organic produce delivered straight to congregations in their communities.
 Folks with higher incomes will pay more, and those who have less will pay less.
 We empower congregations to carry out bi-weekly produce sales that underscore importance of fruits and vegetables for our bodies, our communities, and our planets.
 Interested?
 Email us!

 Ever noticed that some churches can neglect the body in favor of the spirit?
 We believe healthy bodies and minds are essential for spiritual formation.
 So we do work to form strong communities around our eucharistic tables, in order to nurture a spirituality of justice.
 We are formed spiritually by healthy practices of community that begin in our kitchens, and include all the relationships to each other and the earth that come together around our dinner tables: family, friends, farm workers, and farms.

 Want our help in starting up food justice classes at your church?
 We offer a 6-week class that can be tailored to your congregation.
 Email us!